-Figure 9: Estimation of the systematic errors coming from time variations of the measurements for the WI actuation response measured in short Michelson data. (a) χ^2 probability of the fit of the data by a constant vs time at every frequencies. (b) modulus statistical errors (filled markers) and (linear) sum of statistical and additional systematic errors to be added in order to get a high enough probability (empty markers). (c) same but for the phase uncertainties.
+Figure 10: Estimation of the systematic errors coming from time variations of the measurements for the WI actuation response measured in short Michelson data. (a) χ^2 probability of the fit of the data by a constant vs time at every frequencies. (b) modulus statistical errors (filled markers) and (linear) sum of statistical and additional systematic errors to be added in order to get a high enough probability (empty markers). (c) same but for the phase uncertainties.

-As a consequence, we have proceeded with averaging the data to get the overall actuation response describe in the previous section, but with systematic uncertainties of 0.4% on the modulus.
+response describe in the previous section, but with systematic uncertainties of 0.4% on the modulus.